 Soil gas retarder membrane configurations shall be secured to withstand anticipated loads that might pull or tear the soil gas retarder membrane away from foundation walls or footings.
+Excess membrane material shall extend beyond foundation walls for a distance, such as four to twelve inches (10 to 30 cm), that is not less than compatible with the designed method for mechanical fastening, sealing and other methods employed to secure the membrane.

-Excess membrane material shall extend no less than 1 inch (2.5 cm) beyond the outer perimeter of the membrane size otherwise minimally required and mechanically fastened locations.
+no less than 1 inch (2.5 cm) beyond the outer perimeter of the membrane size otherwise minimally required and mechanically fastened locations.

-6.3.3.1 Mechanically Fastened
+6.3.3.2 Mechanically Fastened

 The fastening method shall leave no outer edges of the membrane unsecured.
 Soil gas retarder membranes shall be mechanically fastened and sealed to foundation walls, footings, and at structural supports.
 The mechanical fasteners shall be rated for wet conditions and contact with concrete.
-Where $\geq$ 20 mil (0.020 inch; 0.508 mm) membranes are used, termination bars or equivalent fastening method shall secure the outer edges of the membrane.
+Termination bars or equivalent fastening method shall secure the outer edges of the membrane: